 Being known and being valued allows dancers to shift into their higher self, to be generous, and to allow the unknown/divine to grace them.
 That is white magic.

-Tango is not this or that.
 Tango is power, and a practice for relating to other people.
 You wield it.